Engee documentation

 Parameters

-• Each column - The block outputs the deviation for each column.
+• Each column — The block displays the deviation for each column.

-• Each row - The block outputs the deviation for each row.
+• Each row — The block displays the deviation for each line.

-• Entire input - The block outputs the deviation for the whole input.
+• Entire input — The unit displays the deviation across the entire Input.

-• Specified dimension - The block outputs the deviation for the dimension specified in the Dimension parameter.
+• Specified dimension — The block displays the deviation according to the measurement specified in the Dimension parameter

 1 (by default) | scalar

-Specify the dimension (counting from one) of the input signal for which the deviation is calculated.
+Set the dimension (the value measured from the unit) of the input signal from which the deviation is calculated.
 The value of this parameter must be greater than 0 and less than or equal to the number of dimensions in the input signal.

 Dependencies